Fjio/ProjetAppl/taskList.md

 added, for now, a "creationDate (type Date)", a "validatedUser (type bool)", a "token (type string)"
 - [x] token generation for verification (& email validation in the future)
 - [x] see how to use the mailer !
-- [ ] correct the mailer so as to use the real emails (passing parameters)
 - [ ] send an url of verification with embedded token
 - [ ] force users to verify before editing their data...
 - [ ] add an autodeletion of non-verified users after ? one week ? this means implementing an registering date too (done)